In the beginning, there was......BIOS

 Before you decide that this section is not worth your time or get lazy thinking you don't need to test because your system "seems" fine, with no obvious blue screens, freezing or restarting, let me make one thing VERY, VERY CLEAR.

 ANY amount of instability in your memory configuration is enough to cause what are known as micro errors.
 This is a very miniscule error which, if it only happened one time might not ever be a factor but when it happens cumulatively in small increments over time, can result in complete and total corruption of your operating system, documents, game files, applications, music, movies, everything, to the point of being a complete and total loss with no chance of recovery.

 Don't cut corners because it's simply not worth it.
-If you are unwilling to do the testing necessary to make sure the system is stable you should simply leave the memory at the default configuration and that includes NOT setting the memory to the XMP profile if the profile of the memory is beyond what the system automatically configures the memory speed and timings to by default.
-Do the testing.
+If you are unwilling to do the testing necessary to make sure the system is stable you should simply leave the memory at the XMP/A-XMP/D.O.C.P profile configuration and go on with life.
+IF you still want to overclock your memory beyond the profile configuration, then DO the testing.
 One day out of your life is not going to kill you but not doing it might make you wish you had died if you lose a lot of very important information and personal files that can't be replaced.

 Go to the Passmark software website and download the USB Memtest86 free version.
 You can do the optical disk version too if for some reason you cannot use a bootable USB flash drive.